artof-ilvo/artof-ilvo.github.io/docs/source/operational-layer.rst

 ^^^^^^^^

 The :cpp:class:`RobotPlc` process is the interface between the Redis variables in the *operational layer* and the robot PLC in the *mechatronic layer*.
-The ``redis.json`` configuration file describes the interface, where the Redis variables that must be read and written to the PLC are listed.
-Communication was performed every process cycle by a read and write snap7 operation (Siemens\textsuperscript{\textregistered} S7-communication protocol).
+The ``redis.json`` configuration file describes the interface, also listing the Redis variables that must be read and written to the PLC.
+Communication was performed every process cycle by a read and write snap7 operation (Siemens S7-communication protocol).
 For more information on the configuration, we refer to the :ref:`basic_concepts`.

 Simulation